 Inpatient vs Outpatient Rehab: The Bottom Line

 Recovery is an accomplishment in which you have to play an active role.
-Take other steps like bringing your family into family therapy and avoiding the people and settings that encourage you to relapse.
+It may be helpful if you take other steps, such as bringing your family into family therapy and avoiding the people and settings that encourage you to relapse.

-If you’re ready to get started on the journey to take back control of your life, we can help.
-Contact our drug and alcohol rehab for more information about our treatment options.
+If you’re ready to get started on the journey to recovery and regain control of your life, we here at Discovery Institute can help!
+You can simply contact our drug and alcohol rehab for more information about our treatment options and how we can work with you in order to help you find your way to a new and better life!